Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Niger and from Glasgow.
+I'm losing my edge to the kids from Thailand and from Philadelphia.

 But I was there.